Dileep1704/ai-data-platform-ml-rag/README.md

-# AI Data Platform with ML & RAG
+# AI Data Platform with ML and RAG

 ## Overview

-This project is a scalable AI-powered data platform that supports data ingestion, machine learning predictions, and retrieval-augmented querying.
-It demonstrates how modern backend systems integrate ML models, databases, and APIs in a production-style environment.
+This project implements a scalable backend system that integrates machine learning, APIs, and databases.
+It demonstrates how modern data platforms handle data ingestion, model inference, and information retrieval in a production-style architecture.

 ## Features

-* REST APIs using FastAPI
+* Data ingestion API using FastAPI
-* ML model deployment (prediction API)
+* Machine learning prediction service
-* RAG-based query system
+* Retrieval-based query system (RAG)
 * PostgreSQL for structured data storage
 * MongoDB for unstructured data storage
-* Dockerized services for scalability
+* Containerized services using Docker

+## System Architecture

+Client → FastAPI → PostgreSQL and MongoDB → ML Model → Response

 ## Tech Stack